hkhi18/-MEETING-SCHEDULER-BOT-Smart/README.md

 SECTION B: WHAT MODEL DID WE CHOOSE AND WHY?

-We used Claude Sonnet (AI Foundation Model) for this project because:
+We used Gemini AI (by Google - AI Foundation Model) for this project because:

     1. Fast and Efficient Processing
        ▪ Ideal for real-time email handling